baihongguo/HiFiMAP/README.md

 | `toy_pheno` | Prefix for the output file. |
 | `12345` | Random seed for reproducibility. |

-*(This generates the null model object: `toy_pheno_glmmkin2randomvec.rds`, the subjects in the phenotype.txt can be a subset of the individuals included in your vcf files used for step0 and hapIBD).*
+*(This generates the null model object: `toy_pheno_glmmkin2randomvec.rds` in your root directory.
+The subjects in the phenotype file can be a subset of the individuals included in your vcf files used for step0 and hapIBD).*

 <br />

 ### Step 2: Run Parallelized HiFiMAP Scan (Bash wrapper)
-To run the actual association scan efficiently across all chunks, create a bash wrapper script (e.g., `Run_HiFiMAP_Parallel.sh`) with the following contents:
+To run the actual association scan efficiently across all chunks, you can use the `Run_HiFiMAP_parallel.sh` wrapper script.

+Make sure the configuration inside `Run_HiFiMAP_parallel.sh` points to the correct `src` paths and `example` outputs:

 ```bash
 #!/bin/bash